dart-lang/language/working/333 - shared memory multithreading/proposal.md

   /// a callback referencing it. external static Thread start<T>(FutureOr<T> Function() main);

-  /// Returns the current thread on which the execution occurs.
+  /// Current thread on which the execution occurs.
   ///
-  /// Note: Dart code is only guaranteed to be pinned to a specific OS thread during a synchronous execution. external static Thread get current;
+  /// Note: Dart code is only guaranteed to be pinned to a specific OS thread
+  /// during a synchronous execution. external static Thread get current;

-  Future<void> join();
+  external Future<void> join();

-  void interrupt();
+  external void interrupt();

   external set priority(ThreadPriority value);

-  ThreadPriority get priority;
+  external ThreadPriority get priority;
 }

 /// An [Executor] backed by a fixed size thread